deepnlp-cs599-usc/quac/README.md

 * **FlowQA+Coreferece**: Adding vector representation that encodes the coreference in long context can increase the performance of the model for task involving complex dependencies (context and dialogue)

 * **Enhancing BiDAF++**: Appending ELMo or BERT embedding to word embeddings and contextualized embeddings.
-Because ELMo extracts context features from language model and BERT uses pre-trained model which could perform better than GLoVe on QuAC dataset, these two embeddings could enhance the model performance.
+Because ELMo extracts context features from language model and BERT uses pre-trained token embedding model which could perform better than GLoVe on QuAC dataset, these two embeddings could enhance the model performance.

 * **SDNet**: SDnet is not originally applied on QuAC dataset.
 So we adjusted the format of dataset so it can be ﬁtted on SDNet.
 However the result is not as good as we expected.
 We can try to ﬁgure out issues and improve this model in future.